flowsydev/flowsy-net-mediation/README.md

         typeof(CreateCustomerCommand).Assembly // Register queries and commands from this assembly
         // Register queries and commands from others assemblies )
-    // Registers RequestEnvironmentResolutionBehavior to add environment information to every request using
+    // Registers RequestContextResolutionBehavior to add context information to every request using
-    // an instance of IRequestEnvironmentResolver if any was registered in the dependency injection system .UseRequestEnvironment()
+    // an instance of IRequestContextProvider<TContext> if any was registered in the dependency injection system .UseRequestContext()
     // Registers RequestValidationBehavior to validate every request .UseRequestValidation()
     // Registers RequestLoggingBehavior to log information for every request and its result